zserge/partcl/README.md

 ## Language syntax

-Tcl script is made up of of _commands_ separated by semicolons or newline symbols.
+Tcl script is made up of _commands_ separated by semicolons or newline symbols.
 Commnads in their turn are made up of _words_ separated by whitespace.
 To make whitespace a part of the word one may use double quotes or braces.

-An important part of the language is _command substitution_, when the result of command inside square braces is returned as part of the outer command, e.g.
+An important part of the language is _command substitution_, when the result of a command inside square braces is returned as a part of the outer command, e.g.
 `puts [+ 1 2]`.

 The only data type of the language is a string.
 Although it may complicate